Seattle Defends Its New High-Earner Income Tax In Court

 It's not the tax structure that keeps her business in town, Neitzel says, but rather "the community, the kinds of things people want to buy here, how beautiful it is."

-Downhill from her shop, near the shore of Lake Union is the heart of Amazon headquarters.
+Downhill from her shop, near the shore of Lake Union, is the heart of Amazon headquarters.
 New office buildings and high-end condos are everywhere.
 And so is a question: how to respond to all this growth and all this money?

 Whichever side loses initial volleys over the new tax will probably appeal it to the state's highest court.